-Pancreatitis: Pancreatitis is inflammation of the pancreas.
+Acute and Chronic Pancreatitis: Pancreatitis is inflammation of the pancreas.
 There are two kinds of pancreatitis, acute and chronic.
 The primary causes of pancreatitis are alcohol and gallstones.
-Symptoms of pancreatitis depends on if it is acute or chronic.
+Symptoms of acute pancreatitis include nausea, fever, dehydration, and rapid heartbeat.
+Symptoms of chronic pancreatitis include bleeding from anemia, jaundice and other liver problems, weight loss, and diabetes.
 Treatment of individuals with pancreatitis caused by alcohol abuse is stopping all alcohol use.
-Examples of other treatments may include gallbladder removal, antibiotics, or change in diet (high carbohydrate low fat diet).
+Examples of other treatments may include gallbladder removal, antibiotics, or change in diet (high carbohydrate low-fat diet).